Generate Multiple Pretty URL Presentations with Marp and JavaScript

 console.log(`🎞️ Generating all slides from '${SOURCE_DIR}'...`);

-// Generate all HTML slides in-place under content/
+// Generate all HTML slides using marpCli with input/output directories

 try {